famendola1/Ablaze-Messenger/README.md

 ### Logout
 Click the logout link to logout.
 You will see a confirmation on the page that you logged out.
 ### Send Message
 To send a message click the big green button and a chat box will appear to message a randomly selected user that isn't you.
-If the database isn't seeded you will not be able to send a message becaus ehtere won't be any other users.
+If the database isn't seeded you will not be able to send a message because htere won't be any other users.
 ### Conversations
 All your conversations appear on the main page and clicking on the conversation will open a chat box showing the messages between you and that user